 -

-Religious worship belongs exclusively to the Father, Son, and Holy Spirit.
-No angels, saints, or created beings are to receive worship.
-Since the fall, worship cannot occur apart from mediation, and Christ alone is the sole and sufficient Mediator between God and humanity.
+Worship belongs exclusively to the Triune God.
+Father, Son, and Holy Spirit alone are to be worshiped, and since the fall, all worship is offered through Christ, the only Mediator between God and humanity.

 -